 We had actually allowed two days to drive back home but we mixed up some directions and ended up driving home from Currawinya in one hit (not recommended unless you love driving long distances).
 It was a long night…

 The drive out to Mitchell (~600km) or Morven (~700km) from the coast is pretty straightforward, it just takes a fair few hours.
-We usually like to get going early (think 6 am) and then stop in Chinchilla for a coffee and a quick break.
+We usually like to get going early (6 am or earlier) and then stop in Chinchilla for a coffee and a quick break.

 Roma is a fairly sizeable country town along the way so if you need supplies, this would be a good place.
 We’ve been through Roma a few times, and once even stayed in a dodgy motel there, but have never really looked around the town much.
 I think we’re always in travel mode when we come through Roma.